andrelandgraf/react-with-typescript/README.md

 A skeleton application using typescript and create-react-app.

-## How to add Typescript to an existing create-react-app application
+## How to add TypeScript to an existing create-react-app application

 1. Bootstrapp app with [Create React App](https://github.com/facebook/create-react-app).